A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-To show that a non-toplex $\tau \in \pol(\H_1)$ maps to a simplex is then straightforward. $\tau$ must be a subset of a toplex $\sigma$.
-Since we just showed that a toplex maps to a simplex in $\pol(\H_2)$, all of its subsets must map to subsets of that simplex.\end{proof}
+To show that a non-facet $\tau \in \pol(\H_1)$ maps to a simplex is then straightforward. $\tau$ must be a subset of a facet $\sigma$.
+Since we just showed that a facet maps to a simplex in $\pol(\H_2)$, all of its subsets must map to subsets of that simplex.
+So $\hat{f}$ is a simplicial map.